HtetKo510217/dynamic-json-generator/README.md

     image: 'imageUrl', // or 'image.url' like @faker-js/faker
 };

-// Generate a single JSON object const singleJson = generateJson(useTemplate);
+// Generate a single JSON object (English locale) const singleJsonEn = generateJson(userTemplate);
-console.log(singleJson);
+console.log(singleJsonEn);

-// Generate multiple JSON objects const multipleJson = generateMultipleJson(useTemplate, 20);
+// Generate multiple JSON objects (English locale) const multipleJsonEn = generateMultipleJson(userTemplate, 20);
-console.log(multipleJson);
+console.log(multipleJsonEn);

+// Generate a single JSON object (Burmese locale) const singleJsonMm = generateJson(userTemplate, 'mm');
+console.log(singleJsonMm);

+// Generate multiple JSON objects (Burmese locale) const multipleJsonMm = generateMultipleJson(userTemplate, 20, 'mm');
+console.log(multipleJsonMm);

 ```

 ## Functions

-generateJson(template)
+# generateJson(template, locale)

  Generates a single JSON object based on the provided template.

-template: An object where keys are field names and values are Faker data types (e.g., 'uuid', 'name', 'email').
+- template: An object where keys are field names and values are Faker data types (e.g., 'uuid', 'name', 'email').
+- locale (optional): The locale to use for generating data.
+Can be 'en' for English (default) or 'mm' for Burmese.
-Returns an object with generated fake data.
+- Returns an object with generated fake data.

-generateMultipleJson(template, count)
+## generateMultipleJson(template, count, locale)

 Generates multiple JSON objects based on the provided template.

-template: An object where keys are field names and values are Faker data types (e.g., 'uuid', 'name', 'email').
+- template: An object where keys are field names and values are Faker data types (e.g., 'uuid', 'name', 'email').
-count: The number of JSON objects to generate.
+- count: The number of JSON objects to generate.
+- locale (optional): The locale to use for generating data.
+Can be 'en' for English (default) or 'mm' for Burmese.
-Returns an array of objects with generated fake data.
+- Returns an array of objects with generated fake data.

 ## Templates
 You can create nested templates to generate complex JSON structures.
 The following Faker data types are supported:

+## Common Types (Both English and Burmese)

-uuid
+- uuid
-name
-username
-email
-title
+- title
-imageUrl
+- imageUrl
-description
+- description
-address
-street
-suite
-city
-zipcode
-lat
-lng
-phone
-website
-companyName
-catchPhrase
-bs
-body
+- body
-message
+- message
+- fullName
+- street
+- city

+## Other Types directly from @faker-js/faker (English only)

+- person.jobTitle
+- date.past
+- lorem.sentence
+- image.url
+- image.avatar
-...and more from @faker-js/faker
+- other types from @faker-js/faker

+You can create other types as needed.

+## Localization

+The package supports two locales:

+- 'en': English (default)
+- 'mm': Burmese

+To generate data in Burmese, pass 'mm' as the locale parameter to generateJson or generateMultipleJson.

-License
+## License

 This project is licensed under the ISC License.

 ## Contributing